Bohannan eyeing rematch against Miller-Meeks

-Iowa City Democrat and former state lawmaker Christina Bohannan, who last year unsuccessfully ran to unseat Iowa Republican U.S. Rep. Mariannette Miller-Meeks, will make “an exciting announcement” Tuesday evening in Davenport, a former campaign spokesperson said.
+Iowa City Democrat and former state lawmaker Christina Bohannan, who last year unsuccessfully ran to unseat Iowa Republican U.S. Rep. Mariannette Miller-Meeks, will make “an exciting announcement” this evening Davenport, a former campaign spokesperson said.

 Republican Party of Iowa Chair Jeff Kaufmann issued a statement Friday citing unconfirmed reports that Bohannan plans to announce her second bid for Congress in the 2024 elections.